 If you have questions about PetiGreen, we are always here to help.
 Some of the most frequently asked questions follow.
 Don’t see the information you are looking for here?
-Please send us an email.
+Please send us an email at [email protected].
 We will get back with you as soon as possible.

 Even for people who don’t have pets PetiGreen is a great soil amendment for your lawn.
 We like to think of PetiGreen as an amendment for lawns that has the side effect of preventing pet urine spots over time.
 Whether there is a pet in the picture or not, the same benefit occurs in improving the health of your lawn by improving the environment in the soil so that beneficial microbes can flourish.
 This helps improve the efficiency of fertilizer so you can typically cut the amount of fertilizer you use in half.
 In addition PetiGreen helps naturally aerate the soil.
 It will also help process excess nitrogen that may have built up over the years that negatively impacts the growth of your lawn and make that nitrogen more available to the lawn.

 Not only is PetiGreen is environmentally friendly, it promotes the environment of the soil with true organic activity in the soil that helps in the reduction of fertilizer pollution and the conservation of water.